Skip to Content

 Thoroughbred stud fees are some of the most expensive in the horse world.
 Many factors contribute to this high cost, including the high demand for these horses and the pricey investments required to buy them.

 These horses are known for their speed, agility, and strength, and they often go on to win prestigious races and reap large purses.
-As a result, their stud fees reflect both their potential value and the significant investments required to produce them.
+As a result, their stud fees reflect their potential value and the significant investments required to produce them.
 So what is the most expensive stud fee?

 Dubawi: $326,499.75